sst/guide/_chapters/upload-a-file-to-s3.md

 The above method does a couple of things.

-1. It takes a file object and the user token as parameters.
+1. It takes a file object as a parameter.

 2. Generates a unique file name prefixed with the `identityId`.
 This is necessary to secure the files on a per-user basis.